mahithak104-cmd/healthcare-sql-analysis/README.md

 ## Key Analysis & Insights

-1. Certain medical conditions (e.g., Diabetes, Hypertension) account for the majority of hospital admissions, indicating major healthcare cost drivers.
+- Chronic diseases such as Arthritis and Diabetes dominate patient admissions
-2. A small number of hospitals generate disproportionately high revenue, suggesting uneven distribution of patient load.
+- Revenue is concentrated among a subset of hospitals
-3. Patients with multiple admissions highlight potential chronic conditions or gaps in post-treatment care.
+- Some patients have repeated visits, indicating long-term conditions
-4. Average length of stay provides insight into hospital efficiency and resource utilization.
+- Average hospital stay provides insight into healthcare load

 ## Dataset Details